Understanding Sales Capacity Planning and Modeling: A Comprehensive Guide with Template

 - New Sales Driven Bookings: The total amount of monthly bookings driven by sales reps (including those added from the hiring plan).

-- Total Number of Sales Reps: The total amount of sales reps on staff, regardless of where they are in the ramping cycle.
+- Total Number of Sales Reps: The total amount of sales leaders and reps on staff, regardless of where they are in the ramping cycle.

 - Total Number of Fully Ramped Sales Reps: The total amount of fully ramped sales reps on staff in a given month.